You want smart political talk without the meltdowns?

 He allowed anything and everything.

-When it came time for the defense, you know, he he put uh a rope around and made their opportunity to present a counter uh narrative very, very limited.
+When it came time for the defense, you know, he put a rope around them and made their opportunity to present a counter narrative very, very limited.

-So it I I think it underscores that this is a biased judge, and you know, as you and I were talking, I uh I've tried cases, I've covered cases forty-four years, and I have never seen such a disgraceful abuse of the legal system.
+And, you know, as you and I were talking, I've tried cases, I've covered cases 44 years, and I have never seen such a disgraceful abuse of the legal system.

-A district attorney who contorted the law beyond recognition, and a hyper biased judge who has uh really disgraced the bench with one-sided, errant decisions, punitive rulings.
+A district attorney who contorted the law beyond recognition and a hyper-biased judge who has really disgraced the bench with one-sided, errant decisions, punitive rulings.

 This legal theory is simply made up.